Apteco/AptecoPSFramework/AptecoPSFramework/AptecoPSFramework/plugins/CleverReach/ReadMe.md

 - [ ] exception for api call
 - [ ] dependencies
 - [ ] Differentiate between new lists and existing lists
+- [ ] test reserverd fields
+- [ ] check the processid
+- [ ] manually expire a token and test the stacktrace